vijayendran91/be-assignment-junior-1/README.md

 ## Things available in the repo
-- Webpacker added and following packages are added and working.
+- Webpacker configured and following packages are added and working.
   - Jquery added.
   - Bootstrap added.
   - Jgrowl added